gokullan/documents/networking.markdown

 -   URL vs. URI
 -   CDN
 -   Browser caching
--   nginx
 -   Bridge vs. Router
--   Broadcast address in ARP (FF:FF:FF:FF:FF:FF)
+-   Switches
+    -   MAC address table should include MAC to Port mapping? (or Port to MAC mapping?)
+    -   When a switch floods a network, does it add its own MAC?

 ## References
 -   MDN Documentation